-Prepare glycan-binding samples or detection antibodies in a centrifuge tube by diluting with the GAAB buffer.
-For the fluorescently labelled streptavidin we recommend a concentration of 1 μg/mL.
-For detection antibodies, we suggest a concentration of around 1-10 μg/ml.
-A range of 100 μg/ml to 0.1 μg/ml concentration for glycan-binding samples works, although some experimentation may be required to establish the concentration that will provide the highest binding signals with the lowest background fluorescence.
-This can be accomplished by applying a different dilution of samples to different wells of the array.
-In addition to testing a dilution range for your glycan-binding sample, we recommend setting up control assays for any additional detection or secondary antibodies to ensure that any binding observed is specific to your sample.
-A fluorescent signal due to specific binding to your sample of interest should be dose-dependent within the dynamic range of your sample dilution, and should have a positive binding signal after a signal from control assays has been subtracted.
+Prepare glycan-binding protein samples or secondary antibodies of interest in a centrifuge tube by diluting with the Glycan Array Assay Buffer.
+We recommend a range of 50 μ g/ml to 0.1 μ g/ml concentration for protein samples, although some experimentation may be required to establish the concentration that will provide the highest binding signals with the lowest background fluorescence.
+This is often accomplished by applying a different dilution of samples to different wells of the array.
+For the fluorescently labelled streptavidin we recommend a concentration of 1 μ g/mL.
 Calculate the volume of sample needed depending on how many slides and subarrays are to be assayed.
-Use 80 μL volume of sample per well for 16 subarray cassettes and 150 μL for 8 subarray cassettes to ensure full and even coverage of the printed area throughout incubation.
-If necessary, the assay can be done successfully with a minimal volume of 60 μL per well for 16 subarray cassettes and 80 μL for 8 subarrays.
-Using a minimal volume in the wells has an increased risk of the array drying out during the assay, and may also cause unequal distribution of the sample across the arrayed surface which may result in signal variation.
-Please ensure each sample is homogeneous and thoroughly mixed, and there are no dry spots on the subarray after the sample is added.
+We recommend using 100 μ L volume of sample per well for 16 subarray cassettes and 200 μ L for 8 subarray cassettes to ensure full and even coverage of the printed area throughout incubation for every step of the assay.
+If necessary, the assay can be done successfully with a minimal volume of 60 μ L per well for 16 subarray cassettes and 80 μ L for 8 subarray cassettes.
+We caution that using a minimal volume in the wells has an increased risk of the array drying out during the assay and may also cause unequal distribution of the sample across the arrayed surface which may result in signal variation.
+Please ensure each sample is homogeneous and thoroughly mixed.